mlevatich/gim-hiscores/README.md

 - Web requests are multi-threaded with a default pool size of 20 for speed.
 - A local cache of the hiscores is built as the tool runs, so that when your IP address is inevitably blocked, you can resume later by reading from the cache (over time, the cache will become out-of-date as the hiscores change, and should be deleted).
 - BeautifulSoup is used to parse the raw html output.
-- Some amount of browser impersonation is used via `curl_cffi`, though whether this has any effect is debateable.

 # Installation